 - Selecting staff for talent, not just skills

 Updated in 2016, the book has proved to be a visionary one.
-For even though the business landscape has changed greatly in the past two decades, how to improve employee engagement and retention remains the same.
+Even though the business landscape has changed greatly in the past two decades, how to improve employee engagement and retention remains the same.

 In this piece, our aim is to explore the concept of employee engagement while providing insight into the role it plays in the wider idea of achieving business success.
 We’ll also cover employee engagement activities, initiatives, and incentives designed to drive employee engagement, including gamification software.